loading

 There is also a belief that experienced electricians can safely skip formal updates because they have been applying the regulations for years.
 Experience is valuable, but regulations evolve.
 So do interpretations, accepted practices and client expectations.
 Long service is not a substitute for current knowledge.

-For individual electricians, passing the course supports credibility.
+For individual electricians, passing the course supports credibility and shows continued professional development (CPD).
 It shows that your understanding has been refreshed against the latest requirements and that you are keeping pace with industry standards.
 That can strengthen employability, support assessment routes and improve confidence when discussing compliance with clients or assessors.

 For businesses, the value is broader.
 Trained staff are better placed to produce compliant work, identify issues earlier and reduce inconsistency across projects.
 That helps with quality control, tender confidence and client assurance.
 It can also support relationships with insurers, auditors and procurement teams who want evidence that competence is being maintained properly.